hrvthzslt/personal-site/content/posts/replace-slstatus-with-dwmblock-while-contemplating-performance/index.md

 ## Side Adventure!

 There is a **[patch](https://tools.suckless.org/slstatus/patches/signals/)** for `slstatus` for handling individual update rates and signals.
 This would be the perfect solution for me, but for some reason, the `cpu_perc` component ran on every update.
+This made me very sad.

-So this was my rambling about optimized event-driven signal handling word-salad status bars.
+So, this was my rambling about optimizing with event-driven signal handling word-salad status bars.
 I hope you enjoyed it.